 By now everybody has heard stories about how DNA evidence linked someone to a crime or, alternatively helped someone win a criminal trial.
 Not everyone however is aware that it is never too late to use DNA evidence to prove your innocence and right a wrong.
 Just today, a case decided by the Massachusetts Supreme Judicial Court awarded a man who was convicted in 2003 of rape a new trial.
 This post discusses that case, Commonwealth v.
 Cameron, SJC-11835, and how DNA evidence is giving the accused another shot at freedom.
 Continue Reading

 Sexual assault allegations are common on college campuses throughout the country.
 Usually a male student is accused of committing some sort of illegal act on a female student.
 As a matter of fact, in nearly thirty years of practice I have never had a woman charged with rape on a college campus.
 In most campus rape cases the reporting of the crime is delayed.
 Rarely do the campus or local police receive a complaint and make an immediate arrest.
 Instead, some sort of investigation begins.
 This is where college students accused of rape make their biggest mistake.
 They talk to the police and inadvertently confess to the crime.
-This post talks about some steps you can take to protect yourself if you are being investigated for a sex offense at your school.1338267538T9pvfs Continue Reading
+This post talks about some steps you can take to protect yourself if you are being investigated for a sex offense at your school.
+Continue Reading

-False Rape Allegations
+Massachusetts Criminal Attorney Defending False Rape Allegations

 Several weeks ago I received a call from a potential new client.
 He had been contacted by a police officer and was told that he was being investigated for a sexual assault.
 The young man asked the officer what he was talking about.
 The officer described the complaint to the man.
 He told him that a couple of years ago the two had been at a party.
 Mostly young people attended the party, ages nineteen to twenty-three.
 The “victim”, a twenty year old claimed that the two started kissing and engaging in gentle sexual caressing.
 The man then supposedly put his hand down her pants and inserted his finger in her vagina.
 This constitutes rape in Massachusetts.
 The girl’s story is not true.
 The accusation inspired me to write about defending false rape allegations.
 Continue Reading